 At 2BU Productions, we wish you health and safety during the Covid-19 pandemic.
 We are continuing to strive for ways to keep learning and listening, to use our knowledge and experience, so that we can be of service any way we can.

-Excellence in creative communications, health and welfare
+Excellence in creative communications, health and wellbeing

 We specialise in:

 Our team is made up of award winning professionals and consultants working in the creative industries, academia, medicine, TV, theatre or on-line.
-We work with organisations such as The Wellcome Trust, The Heritage Lottery Fund, Nailsea Town Council, West of England Centre of Inclusive Living, EHCAP, The Technology Strategy Board, Bristol, Bath, Exeter and many other universities, The Arts Council, Discovering Blackdown Project, Regional Development Agency, the NHS and the BBC.
+We work with organisations such as The Wellcome Trust, The Heritage Lottery Fund, Nailsea Town Council, West of England Centre of Inclusive Living, EHCAP, The Technology Strategy Board, Bristol, Bath, Exeter and many other universities, Arts Council England, Discovering Blackdown Project, Regional Development Agency, the NHS and the BBC.